Equicontinuous actions of semisimple groups: Banach modules

 \section{Banach modules}

 We shall now concentrate on the special case of uniformly bounded representations on Banach spaces.
-The main result of this section, Theorem \ref{dual}, is a strait forward consequence of Theorem \ref{thm:GHM}, when $G$ is a semisimple group.
+The main result of this section, Theorem \ref{dual}, is a straightforward consequence of Theorem \ref{thm:GHM}, when $G$ is a semisimple group.
 However, because of the importance of this special case, and for the convenience of the users, we decided to give a self contained discussion that avoids the more general notion of WAP representations.
 In particular, we shall provide an alternative proof for Theorem \ref{dual}.
-Since we shall rely in this section only on Theorem \ref{mainthm}, we can state the results for the classe of quasi-semi-simple rather than semi-simple groups.
+Since we shall rely in this section only on Theorem \ref{mainthm}, we can state the results for the class of quasi-semisimple groups rather than semisimple groups.

 Let $V$ be a Banach space and $S$ the norm uniform structure on $V$.
 We denote by $\mathcal{B}(V)$ the algebra of bounded linear operator on $V$ and by $\GL(V)$ the group of invertibles in $\mathcal{B}(V)$.
 A group representation $\rho:G\to \GL(V)$ is said to be uniformly bounded if